-- Training is available to applicants and licensed charities through the Commission.
+- 1. Training is available to applicants and licensed charities through AGLC.
 Training sessions include information on the following topics: - a) the licensing application process; - b) eligibility for gaming licensing; - c) approved use of gaming proceeds; - d) reporting requirements following a gaming event; and - e) legislation, regulation and policy that govern the conduct of gaming events. - 2.
-Further information about the training program can be obtained by contacting the Commission. - 3.
-Visits by Inspectors are opportunities to ask questions about the legislation, regulation or policies which affect the operation of gaming events and the eligibility of charitable organizations and their use of gaming proceeds.
+Further information about the training program can be obtained by contacting AGLC. - Visits by inspectors are opportunities to ask questions about the legislation, regulation, or policies which affect the operation of gaming events and the eligibility of charitable organizations and their use of gaming proceeds.